emb-riscv/specs-markdown/csrs.md

 | [N:0] | `iprioth` | rw | 0 | The interrupt priority threshold. |
 | [(xlen-1):(N+1)] | | | | Reserved. |

+N is the number of bits required to store the maximum priority level, and is implementation specific.

 This CSR is specific to the RISC-V microcontroller profile.

 TODO: allocate a number for it.